ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch21.md

 in an applied setting where we want to get the best possible predictive performance.
 However, in a research setting or an exploratory stage of an applied project, working with too many variables simultaneously is messy.
-If we change both model and data at once, itâ€™s hard to pinpoint which change is responsible for the improvement.
+If we change both model and data at once, it's hard to pinpoint which change is responsible for the improvement.

 It is important to emphasize that data-centric AI is a paradigm and